MiracleLabs/ds19-openlab-firebase-auth/readme.md

 The following people have contributed to the development and delivery of this lab.
 This Lab is created and owned by the Miracle Innovation Labs Team.

-• Sujan Paul - Mobile Research Associate
+• Sujan Paul - NextGen Research Associate

+• Vijay Perambakam - Software Developer